USB Had a Good Run, But It’s Time to Meet the Pogo Pin

 1. No More Accidental Yanks

-We’ve all been there—you trip over a charging cable, and suddenly your laptop or phone goes flying.
-Pogo Pins fix this with a MagSafe-style magnetic connection that detaches easily when pulled.
+We’ve all been there you trip over a charging cable, and suddenly your laptop or phone goes flying and falling down.
+Pogo Pins will fix this with a MagSafe style magnetic connection that detaches easily when pulled.
 No more dragging your expensive devices across the room.

 2. Dust and Waterproof = No More Panic Moments